Lewis-Matt/database-exercises/notes/jsp.md

     - A function (f:equals) tests the equality of an attribute and the current item of a collection.
 (A built-in == operator is usually used to test equality.)

+    - The variable, inside of ${variable} in the JSP, comes from the controller (Servlet) when we are using MVC